 Acute Respiratory Distress Syndrome Topic Guide

 Acute Respiratory Distress Syndrome: Acute respiratory distress syndrome (ARDS) is a severe lung condition caused by trauma, sepsis, pancreatitis, aspiration, drug overdose, and massive blood transfusion.
-Symptoms include shortness of breath, anxiety, agitation, and fever.
-Treatment is generally ICU care in a hospital with antibiotics and oxygen treatments.
+Symptoms include: antibiotics and oxygen treatments.
 There is no cure for ARDS.